 Boating.
-Each dock has two moorings and rental of the lodge includes a canoe and two kayaks.
+Each dock is partially covered with fish feeder, has a swim ladder, two moorings, a fish cleaning shelf, night lighting, and rental of the lodge includes a canoe and two kayaks.
 We also have a number of canoes, kayaks, pedal boats and a rowboat available for rent and guests are free to bring their own (non-motorized) watercraft.
 Guests of the lodge can rent our eight-person pontoon boat with life jackets, bimini and trolling motor for evening lake cruises.

 Mountain Biking/Hiking.
 Tranquil Trail is a four mile, six foot wide marked trail that winds around the forested lake and upper wooded meadow and it has lots of places to stop and relax and enjoy nature.
 Porta-potties are available as well as a comfort station with showers and toilets.

 Swimming.
 Motorized watercraft are not permitted on our lake and so experienced swimming and snorkeling is safe for all ages.
 Each of our five docks on Lake Godstone has a swim ladder and the shoreline is never far away due to the narrow shape of the lake.
 We also provide two 12’x20’ floating lily pads, one at each end of the lake for diving and suntanning.
 Diving from our docks is not permitted due to shallowness.
 Tubing, kayaks, canoes, rowboats and pedal boats are strongly encouraged and guests are invited to bring their own.
 A private water slide is provided for lodge guests (with removable ladder).
 No lifeguards are provided anywhere on Lake Godstone so groups will need to supervise their group closely.